OctHe/O3/README.md

 In addition, the frame structure and transmission parameters are referenced to the IEEE 802.11 standard, which is the well-known wireless protocol, but are not guaranteed to be compatible with the standard.
 The project uses MATLAB 2017 and later, but the MATLAB version has not been development.
-No new features will be added.
+Since I don't have MATLAB license anymore, no new features and bug fixes will be added in the near future.

 ## Configuration